-Grooms must be accredited to enter the stabling area.
+Grooms must be accredited to enter the stabling area and, if sleeping in a lorry at night within the security perimeter, must register his presence with an FEI Steward and may only enter the stables at night with an FEI Steward.
+Discipline rules may allow a derogation from this requirement.
 The Person Responsible must ensure that his/her grooms, or any other authorised persons with access to his/her Horses, are familiar with the security and stewarding procedures operating at the Event attended.
 They must also ensure that his/her grooms, or any other authorised persons with access to his/her Horses, are familiar with the regulations pertaining to the use of substances on the FEI Prohibited Substances List.
-Grooms may also be sanctioned if found at fault under the EADCM Regulations and further accreditation may be withdrawn, preventing attendance at an FEI Event.
+Grooms may also be sanctioned if found at fault under the EADCM Regulations and further accreditation may be withdrawn, preventing attendance at future FEI Events.